fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_packages_firewall_policy.html.markdown

 * `decrypted_traffic_mirror` - Decrypted traffic mirror.
 * `delay_tcp_npu_session` - Enable TCP NPU session delay to guarantee packet order of 3-way handshake.
 Valid values: `disable`, `enable`.

+* `diffserv_copy` - Enable to copy packet's DiffServ values from session's original direction to its reply direction.
+Valid values: `disable`, `enable`.

 * `devices` - Names of devices or device groups that can be matched by the policy.
 * `diffserv_forward` - Enable to change packet's DiffServ values to the specified diffservcode-forward value.
 Valid values: `disable`, `enable`.